Skip to Content

 • Add powers together when multiplying like bases

-• Multiply bases when multiplying like exponents
+• Multiply bases when multiplying terms with like exponents

 If they remember those three rules, they'll have a solid foundation built even before their first high school algebra class.